rdeak/monorepo-template/README.md

 # Monorepo template

 This is a sample monorepo project.
-It uses yarn workspaces, lerna and typescript.
+It uses yarn workspaces, lerna, parcel and typescript.

+# Package types
+api - REST api
+core - backend library
+ui - react application
+ui-components - react component library

 # How to add a new package?